-including potable water, wastewater, rainwater, stormwater and groundwater.
+Water Sensitive Urban Design (WSUD) is also considered in all our developments.
+WSUD achieves sustainable management of water in urban areas through integration with the urban design, and considers all of the elements of the urban water cycle including potable water, wastewater, rainwater, stormwater and groundwater.
 We have a mandatory requirement to meet minimum standards for WSUD across all our projects regardless of local requirements.
-Residential projects are required to demonstrate what targets will be achieved and what actions will be taken as part of their specific environmental plan.
+Masterplanned Communities projects are required to demonstrate what targets will be achieved and what actions will be taken as part of their specific environmental plan.

 During construction, water is captured and reused on-site where possible.
 However, this is managed by the civil works contractor, which means we do not control the amount of water reused.
 While our contractors preferentially use recycled water, this can be "topped up" with mains or carted water, and metrics on these levels are not available.
-Therefore, we do not report the amount of water recycled within Residential and Retirement Living communities during construction.
+Therefore, we do not report the amount of water recycled within our Masterplanned Communities during construction.